scottwilliambeasley/debian-from-scratch/README.md

 If it lists 23 packages, then you can correctly assume that everything was installed as intended.

-### Creating configuration files
+### Creating networking configuration files

-Before we proceed with updating `apt's` cache, let's create some much-needed configuration files in order to do so, as well as change how `bash` handles special keyboard presses.
+Before we proceed with updating `apt's` cache, we need to define both the system's networking configuration files, and apt's list of software repositories.

 ####/etc/resolv.conf